GerdHirsch/java-UndoRedoFramework/README.md

 and programmable multiple Commands

 ## Tests
-Tests are provided in package de.gerdhirsch.undoredo.test for UndoRedoManager and CompositeCommand
+Tests are provided in package de.gerdhirsch.undoredo.test using hamcrest assertThat(..) for
+UndoRedoStack, UndoRedoManager and CompositeCommand
 and are usage examples based on a simple Calculator and Plus and Minus Commands
 Common Test Base is class UndoRedoTest